Nerts: Pounce

-The rules for the similar game Pounce, described by Breen in 1934, may be summarised as follows:

-Each player has a shuffled pack of cards.
-The top thirteen are placed face up in front of the player as the 'pounce pile'.
+Here is a summary of the rules for the similar game Pounce, as described by Breen in 1934: Each player has a shuffled pack of cards.
+The top 13 are placed face up in front of the player as the 'pounce pile'.
 Then four cards are placed in a row face up beside it.
-Players take cards are taken, three at a time, from their remaining stock (the cards left in the hand) and used to build on any Aces in the middle or on the four cards in the row.
-Cards must be built in alternating colour and descending order.
+Players take cards, three at a time, from their remaining stock (the cards left in the hand) and used to build on any Aces in the middle or on the four cards in the row.
+Cards must be built in alternating color and descending order.
 Whoever sheds their pounce pile first wins, announcing this by shouting “Pounce!”
 The winner scores one for every card in the middle of the table and 10 for 'pounce'.
 Each loser scores one for every card in the centre, but loses two for each card remaining in the pounce pile.

 Organization

 United States

-In the USA the National Nertz Association website has published an "Official Nertz Rulebook".
-Pagat, the leading card game website, has also posted rules for the game of Nerts.
+In the US the National Nertz Association website has published an "Official Nertz Rulebook".
+Pagat, the leading card game website, has posted rules for Nerts.

 Commercial versions

-Nerts-inspired retail game sets include Ligretto, Dutch Blitz, Solitaire Frenzy, Wackee Six, Nay Jay! and Perpetual Commotion, sharing the same basic elements with some differences.
+Nerts-inspired retail game sets include Ligretto, Dutch Blitz, Solitaire Frenzy, Wackee Six, Nay Jay!, and Perpetual Commotion, sharing the same basic elements with some differences.

 Electronic Nerts

 The first known electronic Nerts game was Nertz!
 The Card Game by John Ronnander and Majicsoft for the Atari ST system and was released for purchase in 1995.
 In January 2021, Zachtronics released a version of Nerts, NERTS!
 Online, on Steam, which is based on an internal version developed over the previous year.